Azure/iotedge/doc/NotaryContentTrust.md

 ```
 `trust_dir` is the location where the trust directory gets initialized and downloaded. `remote_server` has a sub field `url` which configures the URL of the registry server host name.

 Notary needs authorization credentials to communicate to the Notary Server.
-For this, a Service Principal for the Azure Container Registry with Owner, AcrImageSigner and AcrPush access must be created.
+For this, a Service Principal for the Azure Container Registry with Contributor, AcrImageSigner and AcrPush access must be created.
 Follow instructions in [this](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal) link to create a Service Principal.
 It is mandatory to create the Service Principals to use the Content Trust feature of Azure Container Registry.
 Read [this](https://docs.microsoft.com/en-us/azure/iot-edge/production-checklist?view=iotedge-2020-11#security-considerations) documentation of IoT Edge on how to use Service Principals.

 The base64 encoding of username and password for the Service Principal will be used to create an environment variable for Notary called `NOTARY_AUTH`